andrewskyboss/milestone-project-02/assets/documents/Testing.md

 |  MP Samsung S10+ | Samsung  |  android | 1440 x 3040  |
 |  ipad | Chrome  |  iOs | 1024 x 768  |
 |  ipad | Safari  |  iOs | 1024 x 768  |

-### Following bugs were detected:

-- Portfolio page, when click the logo (name) the page is redirected to a non-existing page instead of staying on the page it’s on.
-(404 page) - Fixed.
-	- Portfolio page, were found four JavaScript console errors. – There are four iframes to Adobe portfolios.
-Errors are from the Adobe server. - Not fixed.
-	- On super wide screens content gets a bit too spread out. - Fixed by adding max-width for the container-fluid class.
-	- Footer download button were opening temporary pdf document. – Fixed by adding CV pdf document.
-	- On mobile devices, the padding around the heading and logo take up a lot of space. – Fixed by adding media queries to a relevant device size and reducing font size and padding.
-	- Footer email scan image have had no alt text. - Fixed.
-	- The mobile navigation showed too much of underlying text. - Fixed by adding opacity to the background-color property.
-	- Contact Form was too narrow on mobile devices. – Fixed by adding relevant media query and increasing form’s width to 70% and 90%.
-	- Contact page and Experience Page, on mobile devices have had an extraordinary amount of space between the hero image and the h1. - Fixed.
-	- Mobile menu on click, has the movement to the right at first before being placed below the logo divider bar. – Not fixed.
-It’s third party Bootstrap JavaScript code.

 ## RESPONSIVENESS